 We could say, “Everything we do, say, or think within a given day effects the totality of the universe.”
 Before that begins to fully resonate, we obviously have a long, long way to go!

 Our first group of notations to teach us will continue to be the first 64-notations, well below the domain of machine measurement.
 Then, there are the next 80 notations that bring us up to a processing speed of one second.

 PS.
-This page is a first draft as of October 25, 2018.
+This page was a first draft on October 25, 2018.
 There are bits and pieces, discussions about this point within the site, yet, as we begin consolidating pages, we will try to expand this insight.